AsifAhmedSahil/React-NextJS-NodeJS-Express-MongoDB-interview-question-Basic-to-Advanced-Theory-to-Example/readmeMongoDB.md

 ## What is a document in MongoDB?

 A document is a record in MongoDB, represented as a JSON-like object with key-value pairs.
 It’s similar to a row in a relational database.
+## What is a document in MongoDB?

+A document is a record in MongoDB, represented as a JSON-like object with key-value pairs.
+It’s similar to a row in a relational database.

 ## How do you connect to a MongoDB database?